rdatools/tradeoffs/docs/index.markdown

 <h2>Trade-offs in Redistricting</h2>

-*This is second major iteration of ["Trade-offs in Redistricting"](https://alecramsay.github.io/pg/).
+*This is slightly renamed second major iteration of ["Trade-offs in Redistricting"](https://alecramsay.github.io/pg/).
 It's still a work in progress.*

 The purpose of this revised site is to illustrate some quantitative policy trade-offs in congressional redistricting.